FansVoice – Tobi_roo

 My earliest memories of watching football is when I used to go and watch my dad play as a child.
 Also watching France host and win the World Cup in 1998 is one of my great early memories.

 I enjoyed football from a very young age.
 I started playing when I was 5 in the village where I grew up.
 Well, I guess at that age you just want to spend time and have fun with your friends.
 I played for the same club for 16 years making my debut with the 1st team at 17.
 I left the club, after winning the league in 2008, to start a new chapter in Germany near the border.
 It wasn’t easy the first year because I didn’t know anyone there.
-I joined a new team, I almost left the club after one season, but I decided to stay and fight, I guess it paid off.
-I have been at the club for 10 years now and got named captain of the 3rd team.
+I almost left the club after one season with my new team, but I decided to stay and fight.
+It paid off as I have now been at the club for 10 years now and got named captain of the 3rd team.
 I do love competition and hate losing.
 Probably one of the reasons why I’m still playing today.

 Les Blues to The Socceroos?